practicusai/docs/docs/setup-guide.md

 You can see a simplified view of Practicus AI setup options below.

 - **Practicus AI App is Forever Free** and include common analytics and data preparation features.
 - **Cloud Workers with Forever Free Tier** are optional but highly recommended.
-They bring in [more functionality](#what-is-a-worker-node) such as AutoML.
+They bring in more functionality such as AutoML.
 You can choose one or more Cloud Worker system.

 ![](img/setup-summary.png)

-## Install Practicus AI App
+## Install the Practicus AI App

 Practicus AI App works on your computer and contains the core functionality of our platform.

 If you haven't already, please install **Practicus AI App** for [Windows](https://www.microsoft.com/en-us/p/practicus-ai/9p9f4hvkvcqg), [macOS](https://github.com/practicusai/app/releases/download/latest/practicus.pkg) or [Linux](#linux-installation).

-If you are a Python user and prefer to install Practicus AI App as a library, please check our [Python Setup Guide](#python-setup-guide) section below.
+If you are a Python user and prefer to Install the Practicus AI App as a library, please check our [Python Setup Guide](#python-setup-guide) section below.

 If you are a programmer and only interested in installing the lightweight **Practicus AI SDK** (5MB), please only install **practicuscore** library using the [Python Setup Guide](#python-setup-guide) section below.

 ## Choose a Cloud Worker System

-If you prefer the **quickest option**, simply go to the [Cloud Activation](#cloud-activation) section below.
+If you prefer the **quickest option**, you can use our **Software as a Service (SaaS)**, which will be ready in less than a minute.
+[Click here to start Practicus AI SaaS trial](https://practicus.ai/cloud/#saas)

 ### What is a Cloud Worker?